Business, employee, office

 • Entities in which BHP Group Limited's effective interest is less than 100 per cent.
 We adopt the following approach to entities where our effective interest is less than 100 per cent:

-• We disclose all controlled subsidiaries operating in the oil, gas, or mining sectors.
+• We disclose all controlled subsidiaries operating in the mining sector.

 • We disclose all mining operations joint ventures that generate material revenue for BHP and also disclose available information in relation to the other legal owners in these joint ventures (information about other parties is subject to change without our knowledge).

-Information contained within BHP’s disclosure spreadsheets (linked in this section) is current as 30 June 2022 unless specified otherwise.
-Some of this information is also contained and/or expanded on in BHP’s annual reporting and information in relation to BHP Ventures’ current public investments can be found on our BHP Ventures webpage
+Information contained within BHP’s disclosure spreadsheets (linked in this section) is current at the date specified in each spreadsheet.
+Some of this information is also contained and/or expanded on in BHP’s annual reporting.
+Information in relation to BHP Ventures’ current public investments can be found on the BHP Ventures webpage

 • Performance

-We have standards around ethical conduct, including a focus on harassment and bullying, sexual harassment, bribery and corruption, competition, data privacy, conflicts of interest, fraud and theft, and working with governments and communities.
+We have standards for ethical conduct, including a focus on harassment and bullying, sexual harassment, racism and racial harassment, bribery and corruption, trade sanctions, competition, data privacy, conflicts of interest, fraud and theft, and working with governments and communities.
 Our Code provides guidance on how we should conduct our business, no matter where we work or where we are from.
 We seek to reinforce these standards with ongoing training, investigations into alleged unethical behaviours and where necessary, apply disciplinary actions.

-Of the business conduct reports received, 36 per cent were made anonymously.2 Of the total business conduct reports closed during FY2023, 38 per cent contained one or more established allegations.
+Of the reports closed during FY2025, 33 per cent contained one or more established allegations.

 Risk